A ROME VACATION

 A couple of years later, the TV miniseries Il Commissario De Luca, based on Lucarelli’s trilogy featuring police commissioner Achille De Luca who first appeared in Carta bianca, would premier to great acclaim on Italian television.

 Interested in Italy and Italian culture?
-Check out the fascinating region in the toe of the boot in Calabria: The Other Italy, my non-fiction book about daily life, history, culture, art, food and society in Southern Italy.
-It’s available in paperback and e-book versions.
+Check out the fascinating regions in the toe and instep of the boot with Calabria: The Other Italy and Basilicata: Authentic Italy, my non-fiction books about daily life, history, culture, art, food and society in Southern Italy.
+They’re available in paperback and e-book versions.

 Sign up below to receive the next blog post directly to your email for free.